pufanyi/SC2002FinalSolution/design-principles/design-principles.md

 ### Template

-SRP: We assign only one responsibility to a class, which is `<class with SRP>`.
+SRP: We assign `<class with SRP>` only one responsibility, which is `<responsibility of this class>`.
 This makes the class more cohesive and easier to change.

 ## Liskov Substitution Principle (LSP)